-SFO has submitted pre-application materials prior to submitting a permit application to the San Francisco Bay Conservation and Development Commission (BCDC) for their Shoreline Protection Program.
-In this project, SFO is proposing to install a new shoreline protection system around the Airport that would comply with current Federal Emergency Management Administration (FEMA) requirements for flood protection against a 100-year flood and would incorporate protection from future sea-level rise, to eliminate the probability of substantial inundation at the Airport through 2085.
+SFO has submitted pre-application materials to BCDC for their Shoreline Protection Program.
+In this project, SFO is proposing to install a new shoreline protection system around the Airport for flood protection against a 100-year flood and would incorporate protection from 3.5 feet of future sea-level rise, to eliminate the probability of substantial inundation at the Airport through approximately 2085.
 The shoreline protection system has been divided into 15 reaches, as shown in Figure 1 below.